How is Zeffy free?

 139. A virtual Dance-A-Thon

-A Dance-A-Thon is a fun way to get people moving while they raise money for a good cause and have fun while they do it!
+A Dance-A-Thon is a fun way to get people moving while they raise money for a good cause and have a great time while they do it!

 140. Holiday gift wrapping

-Every year we all go through the stressful, present buying and wrapping spree.
+Every year we all go through the stressful, present-buying and wrapping season.
 Why not relieve a bit of that stress by offering to wrap everyone's gift for a small donation?
 You can even get custom wrapping paper or gift tags made.

 141. Pancake breakfast

 A delicious pancake breakfast always attracts a crowd.
 You can host one almost any time, for any reason.
 After all, who doesn't like pancakes?
-Or, if you're feeling wild, waffles!
+Or, if you're feeling adventurous, waffles!

 142. Alumni networking events

-For events, organize panel discussions on industry trends, and offer structured networking sessions.
+For events, organise panel discussions on industry trends, and offer structured networking sessions.

 144. Themed dinners